Inferring Human Intentions from Predicted Action Probabilities

-We show the average posterior mean probabilities and the 90\% CIs of all seven intentions when different percentage of actions in one action sequence are used for inference.
+We show the average posterior mean probabilities and the 90\% CIs of all seven intentions when different percentages of actions in one action sequence are used for inference.
 For all true intentions, the posterior mean probabilities of the correct intentions increase with more actions having been observed in the action sequences.
-At 10\%, the assumed intention with highest posterior mean probability is the same as true intention for all rules but the differences are small.
-The predictions at this are still quite uncertain.
-At 20\%, the differences in true intention \textit{rule 2}, \textit{rule 5}, and \textit{rule 6} become larger, but the CI bounds still remain at wide ranges.
-For true intentions \textit{rule 5} and \textit{rule 6}, the probabilities of the correct intentions are close to 0.5, however, the CIs has not decreased a lot.
-At 50\%, the CIs of the correct intention already no longer overlaps with the CIs of the other intentions.
+At 10\%, the assumed intention with the highest posterior mean probability is the same as the true intention for all rules but the differences are small.
+The predictions are still quite uncertain.
+At 20\%, the differences in true intention \textit{rule 2}, \textit{rule 5}, and \textit{rule 6} become larger, but the CI bounds remain at wide ranges.
+For true intentions \textit{rule 5} and \textit{rule 6}, the probabilities of correct intentions are close to 0.5, however, the CIs have not decreased a lot.
+At 50\%, the CIs of the correct intention already no longer overlap with the CIs of the other intentions.